-Stolen base percentage is a metric designed to show often a player or team's players are successfully able to steal bases compared to how often they attempt.
+Stolen base percentage (SBP or SB%) is a metric designed to show often a player or team's players are successfully able to steal bases compared to how often they attempt.
 It's calculated by dividing stolen bases by the number of attempts for a given time period.
-Generally, for Stolen Base Pct, higher is better.
+Generally, for Stolen Base Percentage, higher is better.
 (Source)

-Greg Luzinski and Johnny Mize's Stolen Base Pct Per Season Comparison Line Chart
+Greg Luzinski and Johnny Mize's Stolen Base Percentage Per Season Comparison Line Chart

-Greg Luzinski and Johnny Mize's Per Season Stolen Base Pct Box Plot
+Greg Luzinski and Johnny Mize's Per Season Stolen Base Percentage Box Plot

-Greg Luzinski and Johnny Mize's Stolen Base Pct Comparison Data Table
+Greg Luzinski and Johnny Mize's Stolen Base Percentage Comparison Data Table